 - Winter Camp: Wednesday, January 31, 2024

 - Spring Camp: Sunday, March 31, 2024

 - Summer Camp (all sessions): Friday, May 31, 2024

 Per New Hampshire State Camp Licensing Laws, your child cannot attend camp with incomplete health forms.

-All campers must have a new health form submitted each year, even if a returning camper's health form from the previous year.
+All campers must have a new health form submitted each year regardless if they have submitted them in the past.

 Communication with Families